hapax/hapax.github.io/assets/teaching.md

 #### How do students develop basic skills?

-As with JUMP, we can treat the aesthetic and real-world highlights as bonus material, enticing students through more repetitious, facility-building exercises.
+As with JUMP, we can treat the aesthetic and real-world highlights as bonus material, motivating them to get through the more repetitious, facility-building exercises.
 But do these have to be shrubs?
 The JUMP program shows that, with a careful [constructivist](https://en.wikipedia.org/wiki/Constructivism_(philosophy_of_education))